malhotra5/Flight-Simulator/README.md

 #### Part 4 - Adjusting aircraft speed depending on the height

 ### Making graphics for plane's roll
+The roll is currently controlled by the Y-axis.
+Although, those who have flown a flight simulator before would know that the roll of the aircraft, has an influence on it's yaw.
+We can control it using the *A* and *D* keys.
+Lets also initialize variables for roll and yaw then update them.
+We don't want too drastic of changes to the yaw, so we divide it by 100.

+    if(key == 'd'){
+        roll-= 0.07;
+        yaw = roll/100;
+    }
+    if(key == 'a'){
+        roll += 0.07;
+        yaw = roll/100;
+    }

+You can add this piece of code to your keyPressed() function.
+We use the roll and yaw to manipulate the Y and Z axis.
+We don't really move the plane, we move the axis to make it look like we are moving the plane.
+We also need to initialize a variable **prevYaw**.
+This is the yaw value we will constantly update.
+We will use the roll values above, and the updated yaw values like so -

+    rotateY(roll);
+    prevYaw += yaw;
+    rotateZ(prevYaw);

+ The reason for using **prevYaw** is to make sure that we are constantly moving the Z-axis as long as the Y-axis is tilted.

 ### Detecting collision